 FoodSaver Cordless Food Vacuum Sealer

-Great small gadget for single people or anyone who wants to save leftovers and save as much money as possible.
+Great a small gadget for single people or anyone who wants to save leftovers and save as much money as possible.

 It comes with a charging base with a cord, and it is easy to store perfect for small apartment kitchens, press the top part to seal both food saver bags and containers.